nus-tic4001-AY2021S1/ip/docs/README.md

 # DUKE User Guide

-The DUKE is a Chatbot with Java-based Command Line Interface (CLI) to keep track user's daily tasks.
+The DUKE is a Chatbot with Java-based command Line Interface (CLI) to keep track user's daily tasks.
 It has the following features:

 # Feature 1